The 10 Best Luggage Brands for College Students and Young Adults (2026)

 Amazon Basics Ripstop Wheeled Duffel (30-Inch)

 And while bigger bags can get heavy fast, this one has large, durable wheels that make it easy to haul.
 For easier organization, there are several separate compartments, plus a front pocket where you can keep essentials within reach.
-When you’re not using it, you can fold the fabric down and slide the empty duffel under your bed so it doesn’t take up too much space in your dorm.
+When your student is not using it, they can fold the fabric down and slide the empty duffel under their bed so it doesn’t take up too much space in their dorm.

 The Specs: